MRIresearch/xnatbruker/README.md

 A number of enhancements can be used to automate functionality and extend metadata management.

 ### Credentials
-User-id and passord can be passed automatically either by using the parameters `--user` and `--password` or by using a credentials json file through the `--credentials` parameter.
+Userid and passord can be passed automatically either by using the parameters `--user` and `--password` or by using a credentials json file through the `--credentials` parameter.
 The latter is a more secure way to do this especially if the credentials file is secured using `chmod 0400 credentials.json`

 An example of a credentials json file is shown below:
 ```